shl152/cs445-rec2/README.md

    - `gradlew.bat run` (on DOS-like terminals such as the more traditional Windows terminal)

+   You can add `--args "first second"` at the end of the command to pass command line arguments `first` and `second` to `LongestCommonSubsequence`.
+See the gradle-adapted version of Recitation 1 for other examples of the `--args` flag.

-   Use `gradle clean` to remove all of the generated files (such as `.class` files).
-Nothing extra needs to be installed for this to work; the included gradle wrapper will automatically download a copy of the tool if needed.
+   You can also use replace `run` with `clean` to remove all of the generated files (such as `.class` files).
+Nothing extra needs to be installed for these commands to work; the included gradle wrapper will automatically download a copy of the tool if needed.

    (Note that the starter code will not compile and run until you complete the exercise.)